RemarkWMHA/wmhacoaching/content/about.md

 ### My Professional Background

-After a challenging time I was lucky enough to find my own voice and gain life changing inspiration from top coaches in Coaching Space Institute where I completed my coach training program.
-This was followed by further exploration into Positive Intelligence and our inner strengths with world renowned author Shirzad Chamine.
+After navigating my own challenging times, I discovered my voice and drew life-changing inspiration from exceptional mentors at the Coaching Space Institute, where I completed an ICF-accredited coach training program.
+This journey deepened with an exploration of Positive Intelligence and inner strengths, guided by renowned author Shirzad Chamine.

+As an ACC-level ICF-certified coach with a background in education, training, and quality management, I combine empathy, structure, and creativity to support young professionals like you.
+Whether you’re navigating career transitions, building resilience, or unlocking your full potential, I’m here to guide you through challenges and help you thrive in both your personal and professional life.

 [Inquire now](/contact)